ukmars/ukmarsbot-mazerunner/documents/profiles.md

 Speeds and accelerations are always positive but the distance can be negative so that the robot can move forwards or backwards and can turn left (positive) or right  (negative).

 Profiles are very flexible.
-For example, if the distance is very small, the profile may not be able to reach the maximum speed but will still perfomr whatever acceleration and braking it can.
+For example, if the distance is very small, the profile may not be able to reach the maximum speed but will still perform whatever acceleration and braking it can.
 The starting speed and ending speed do not have to be zero.
 If the profiler is already running at some speed, the accelerating phase will simply try to match the given maximum speed, even if it is smaller than the current speed.
 The end speed need not be zero in which case the profiler will continue to run at the specified speed even after it has finished.

 All of the robot's movements are created by starting and manipulating profiles.

-Because the two profiles are independant, either can be started, stopped or modified at any time.
+Because the two profiles are independent, either can be started, stopped or modified at any time.
 For example, to make the robot perform a smooth, continuous turn, you could start a forward profile so that it finishes at a constant speed and then begin a rotation profile that turns by just 90 degrees.
 The result will be a forward movement of the robot followed by a smooth right-angle turn nd then the robot will continue in a straight line.
 A final forward profile can be started to bring it to a halt after some distance.
 The radius of the turn will be determined by the combination of the robot's forward speed and maximum angular velocity during the turn.

 ## Profile updates